adelnoureddine/jalen/trunk/README.md

 At the end of the execution of the Java application, Jalen will generate two files: `net-pid.csv` and `netLibrary-pid.csv`.
 Both of these files have energy values, the difference is that the `net-pid.csv` file will have the energy consumption of all monitored methods.
 This includes JDK's own methods.
-`netLibrary-pid.csv`, on the other hand, will only have tge energy consumption of methods prefixed in the configuration file.
+`netLibrary-pid.csv`, on the other hand, will only have the energy consumption of methods prefixed in the configuration file.
 This is useful to measure energy only for the application, or a library it calls, or even a subset of classes or methods.
 The energy consumed by other methods (including JDK's ones) will be added to the prefixed method that called them.